Nominations close 7th April 2023

 In the UK, candidates attend selection interviews which take the form of a round table discussion with between 8 and 12 nominees.
 These are usually held in the Spring.
 Regardless of outcome, the Project tries to make the selection evening an enjoyable experience in itself.

 In the US, nominees submit written applications and “attend” mandatory virtual interviews with a member of the National Selections Committee.
-Regional chairs act as coordinating points for the nominations and create short lists.
-The regional short lists are sent to a National Selections Committee for final consideration.
+Preliminary Selections Committee members act as coordinating points for the nominations and conduct an initial review of applications and resumes.
+They then provide recommendations to the National Selections Committee for final consideration.